ID-Chain/Common/docs/general/sovrin.md

 The ledger is held and run by Sovrin Trust Framework, where provisioning of nodes is facilitated by the organisations which govern the network.
 The ledger in Sovrin is designed for operations which make only a sense for digital identity, hence no cryptocurrency is supported.

 _Yet the ledger shows a lot of similarities to other blockchain types.
 For example, the integrity of records is guaranteed by Merkle tree , the deterministic consensus variates slightly from  RBFT.
-At same time Sovrin ledger uses advanced signatures,  _
+At same time Sovrin ledger uses shorter signatures and different synchronisation mechanism_

 What makes Sovrin distinct from other similar systems or systems based on blockchain  is capability for multiple ledgers serving various non-intersecting roles.